RavensbourneWebMedia/Interactive-Narratives/sessions/session-03.md

 # Homework

-Use Twine to create a **multiple choice dialogue** with a virtual character.
+Using [Twine](http://twinery.org), create a **multiple choice dialogue** with a virtual character.

-Choose one of the following:
+Pick one of these creative constraints:

-* The character is a portrait/caricature of a person you know
+1. The non-player character (aka *NPC*) is the portrait or caricature of a person you know

-* The character is based on the personality types from the Myers-Briggs test (note: pseudo-science)
+* The NPC is based on the personality types from the [Myers-Briggs](http://www.16personalities.com/free-personality-test) test (it's [pseudo-science](http://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator))

-* The character is a credible depiction of a person affected by mental or behavioural disorder
+* The NPC is a credible depiction of someone affected by mental or behavioural disorder

-* Any of the above, but applied to the player’s character
+* Any of the above, but applied to the player's character

+These questions may help you get started:

-What’s the type of conversation: Interview?
-Date?
-Interrogation?
-Fight? etc.
+* What's the type of conversation: banter, interview, date, interrogation, argument? etc.

-What’s the power relationship between the two character?
+* What's the relationship between the two characters?
+* What's the *power relationship* between the two characters?

-How do the player and NPC feel initially?
-Friendly?
-Bored?
-Aggressive? etc.
+* How do the player and NPC feel initially: friendly, bored, anxious, relaxed, aggressive? etc.

 <!--brew install cowsay -->